 Whether it’s watermelons, cantaloupes, or honeydews, melons of many stripes not only taste good but offer numerous benefits.
 Watermelons contain lycopene, the antioxidant touted for its anti-prostate cancer benefits.

-They’re also a great source of vitamins A, C, and potassium.
-Watermelons can be a good option for those going through treatment because they can be palatable both for those feeling nausea or a sore mouth.
-It’s made up of mostly water (hence the name) so it will help to keep you hydrated on high temperature days.
+They’re also a great source of vitamins A, C, magnesium, and potassium.
+Watermelons can be a good option for those going through treatment because they can be palatable for nausea or a sore mouth.
+Melons are made up of mostly water, so they will help to keep you hydrated.

-All melons should feel heavy for their size, and should be relatively uniform in shape.
+All melons should feel heavy for their size and should be relatively uniform in shape.

 To determine if a watermelon is ripe, knock on it a few times.
 It should sound somewhat hollow on the inside.
 Look for a white or cream spot on one side.
 This is the point where it’s been laying on the ground.
 The creamier looking the spot, the longer the watermelon has been ripening on the vine.